Structural Parameterizations of the Biclique-Free Vertex Deletion Problem

 \begin{theorem} \BFVD{} admits a kernel of size $\bigO(\fen^2)$ for $i = 1$ and $\bigO(\fen)$ for $i \ge 2$. \end{theorem}

 We start with the case $i = 1$.
-Recall that \BFVD{} is equivalent to \textsc{Bounded-Degree Deletion (BDD)}.
-It is known that \BDD{} is fixed-parameter tractable for $\fen$ \cite{Betzler2012}.
+Then \BFVD{} is equivalent to \textsc{Bounded-Degree Deletion (BDD)} as there is a trivial parameter-preserving reduction (set $r = j - 1$, where $r$ is the degree bound of BDD and $j$ is the size of one of the biclique sides).
+It is known that \BDD{} is fixed-parameter tractable for $\fen$ \citep{Betzler2012}.
 We strengthen their result proving the existence of a polynomial kernel.

 To develop a kernelization algorithm, we will work with the following generalization of \BDD{}.

 {\textsc{Weighted Bounded-Degree Deletion}} {\prob{\textsc{WBDD}}} \problemdef{\WBDD{} (\wbdd{})} {An undirected graph~$G$, two integers~$k, r \in \NN$, and weights~$w \in \NN^{V(G)}$.} {Does there exist a subset~$V'\subseteq V(G)$ with~$\abs{V'}\le k$ such that each vertex~$v\in V(G)\setminus V'$ has degree at most~$r-w_v$ in~$G-V'$?}